 Step 4: Input and Color Code Information

-We enter vacation type depending on data from starting date of the month to the end of the month.
-The blank rows represent the Sundays where there are no data because those dates are holidays anyways.
+We enter vacation type depending on data from the starting date of the month to the end of the month.
+The blank rows represent the Sundays where there is no data because those dates are holidays anyway.

 We fill up the table with the vacation date with color coding as shown at the beginning of the chart.